cran/seasonal/README.md

 enabled but has no arguments) and `NULL` (meaning the spec is disabled).

 It is possible to manipulate almost all inputs to X-13ARIMA-SEATS in this way.
-The best way to learn about the relationship between the syntax of X-13ARIMA-SEATS and *seasonal* is to study the [comprehensive list of examples in the wiki][examples].
+The best way to learn about the relationship between the syntax of  X-13ARIMA- SEATS and *seasonal* is to study the [comprehensive list of examples][examples].
 For instance, example 1 in section 7.1 from the [manual][manual],

     series { title  =  "Quarterly Grape Harvest" start = 1950.1
            period =  4